jmbarne3/simple-nws-weather-block/README.md

 No. It runs only in `wp-admin` and the block editor, needs the `edit_posts` capability, and sends nothing but the place name you type.
 The front-end script does not include it, so a visitor never loads or contacts it.
-See Location search above.

 ### Which icons are used?